 HOW DOES THE HAIR REMOVAL WORK?

-A hair removal using light therapy, takes advantage of the ability of melanin to absorb light particles, also known as photons.
-Melanin is the dye contained in hair.
-Due to the dye the absorbed light can be transferred to the hair follicle.
 The energy is collected there and is converted into warmth of about 65° to 72° Celsius.
 Those high temperatures lead to a sclerosis of the hair roots.
 This way the hair can’t be supplied anymore with the needed nutrients and finally stops the reproduction.